QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Proposed Approach

 \subsection{Extension}

-The purpose of this step is to move literal boundaries outwards, increasing the coverage of the rule.
-Each extension corresponds to a new rule, which is derived from the current rule by extending boundaries of literals in its antecedent in one direction with steps corresponding to breakpoints on the finer grid.
-The extension process for the current rule generates multiple extension candidates.
-These are generated by Algorithm~\ref{alg:neighbourhood}.
-The algorithm refers to the notion of direct extension of a literal presented in Definition~\ref{def:dirExtCard}:
+The purpose of this hill-climbing process is to move literal boundaries outwards, increasing rule coverage.
+Each extension generated by Procedure~\ref{alg:enlarge} corresponds to a new rule that is derived from the current rule by extending the boundaries of literals in its antecedent in one direction with steps corresponding to breakpoints on the finer grid.